UMGB 67x28 [M8+M10] GW F 120+ Lina GOBLIN / N38

 Advantages as well as disadvantages of neodymium magnets NdFeB.

-- Key role in the industry of new technologies – are utilized in HDD drives, electric motors, medical devices and very advanced devices.
+- Significant importance in modern technologies – are used in computer drives, electric drive mechanisms, medical apparatus and very advanced devices.

 Disadvantages of neodymium magnets: